-If your provider requires a copay when you get medical services or supplies, it is not considered a claim for benefits.
-However, you always have the right to request and obtain from us a paper copy of your explanation of benefits in connection with such a medical service by calling Customer Service.
+If all you have to pay is a copay for a covered service or supply, your payment of the copay to your provider is not considered a claim for benefits.
+You can call Customer Service to get a paper copy of an Explanation of Benefits for the service or supply.
 The phone number is on the front cover of your booklet and on your Premera ID card.
 Or, you can visit our website, premera.com, for information and secure online access to claims information.
-To file a claim, please see the How Do I File A

-Claim? section for more detail.
+To file a claim, please see the How Do I File A Claim? section for more detail.
 If your claim is denied in whole or in part, you may submit a complaint or appeal as outlined under Complaints and Appeals in this booklet.